varniya07/opensource.guide/_articles/how-to-contribute.md

 ---
 lang: en
 title: How to Contribute to Open Source
 description: Want to contribute to open source?
-A guide to making open source contributions, for first-timers and for veterans.
+A guide to making open source contributions, for first-timers and veterans.
 class: contribute
 order: 1
 image: /assets/images/cards/contribute.png